🇲🇽

 Where It Gets Harder

 Mexico's Level 1 ranking is concentrated in its urban vegan infrastructure.
-Step outside the city vegan scenes or onto a traditional menu and the same questions need to be asked reliably — the country's plant-forward foundations do not automatically translate into vegan-safe cooking at non-specialist venues.
+Step outside the city vegan scenes or onto a traditional menu and the same questions need to be asked reliably.
+The country's plant-forward foundations do not automatically translate into vegan-safe cooking at non-specialist venues.

 🏘

-Rural & Small Towns
+Rural and Small Towns

 Outside major centres, traditional cooking dominates

 Dedicated vegan restaurants exist almost exclusively in Mexico City, Tulum, Oaxaca, Playa del Carmen, and a handful of other tourist or university cities.
 In smaller towns and rural areas, traditional kitchens rely heavily on lard, chicken stock, and dairy garnishes as standard.
-Outside the main centres: assume supermarket first, restaurant second.
+Outside the main centres: supermarket first, restaurant second.
 Fresh produce markets (mercados) and fruit vendors are the most reliable safe options in smaller locations.

 🍳